docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

-# Using Docker Stack To Run Docker Flow Proxy In Swarm Mode
+# Using Docker Stack To Run Docker Flow Proxy

 This article assumes that you already understand how *Docker Flow Proxy* works.
 If you don't, please visit the [Running Docker Flow Proxy In Swarm Mode With Automatic Reconfiguration](swarm-mode-auto.md) page for a tutorial.